 Trek the Torres del Paine Region of Patagonia with International Mountain Guides

-After enjoying the views of Las Torres we'll make our way west exploring both the Bader Valley (aka The Forgotten Valley) and the French Valley, famous for the hanging glaciers and an amphitheater of granite walls and spires at the head of the valley.
-Along the way we'll get a peek at some hanging glaciers, glacial lagoons and the occasional condor flying high above it all.
+After enjoying the views of Los Torres, and trekking up into the Silence Valley, we'll make our way west towards Los Cuernos.
+We'll spend a day in the Bader Valley and then it's onto the French Valley, famous for the hanging glaciers and an amphitheater of granite walls and spires at the head of the valley.

 After the French Valley it's on to another highlight of the park, The Grey Glacier.
 The trek from the Paine Grande refugio to the Grey Refugio takes us along Lago Grey (Grey Lake) which is littered with icebergs that have recently calved off of Grey Glacier.
 Once at the hut we'll head down to Iceberg Beach, and spend a day trekking alongside the glacier.
 If the weather cooperates we'll hop in some sea kayaks for a 2-3 hour tour up next to some icebergs and the glacier itself.

 Our eight days on the trail culminates with a ride across Lago Grey on the Grey II boat where we'll enjoy a Pisco Sour chilled by fresh glacier ice.